giuliachiola/super-blog-content/TO_REVIEW/find-element-move-1st-position.md

 - remove the item in that specific position using [`splice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)

-From docs 📚:

-> The `splice()` method changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
+> 📚 The `splice()` method changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.

 ```js